-- 4.1.
-The PARTIES agree to work cooperatively and shall make good faith efforts to timely and expeditiously perform their respective obligations and responsibilities in meeting the PROJECT scope, schedule, and budget requirements. - 4.2.
-The PARTIES will work together to develop Task Orders to facilitate payment between the PARTIES.
-The process for the STATE reimbursing the CITY and the CITY reimbursing the STATE for services is described in Section 8. - 4.3.
+- 4.3.5.3.
+Amend Task Orders: After award of Design-Build Contract (estimated May 14, 2018) - 4.4.
 The PARTIES are responsible for committing resources, including CITY resources funded by the STATE through GCA 5739 and other CITY sources, to coordinate across projects in order to secure the necessary permits or Letters of Plan Approval that are valid for the PROJECT duration.
-The PARTIES shall work together to complete permitting in a manner that enables the timely and cost-effective delivery of the PROJECT. - 4.4.
+The PARTIES shall work together to complete permitting in a manner that enables the timely and cost-effective delivery of the PROJECT. - 4.5.
 The PARTIES shall participate in both the Maintenance of Mobility Task Force group and a more detailed Maintenance of Traffic planning effort to coordinate construction sequencing and associated access and traffic impacts within the Seattle downtown area.
-Task Force work products will be reviewed among the PARTIES, the Port of Seattle, Sound Transit and King County Metro. - 4.5.
-The PARTIES agree to allow each other reasonable access to PROJECT information that may be held by either PARTY, excluding documents that are attorney-client privileged communications or work products. - 4.6.
-The PARTIES agree to coordinate stakeholder, other agency, and public communications related to the PROJECT and other adjacent projects. - 4.7.
-The PARTIES will continue to coordinate design, construction sequencing, and right-of-way acquisition between the PROJECT and Alaskan Way Reconstruction Project. - 4.8.
+Task Force work products will be reviewed among the PARTIES, the Port of Seattle, Sound Transit and King County Metro. - 4.6.
+The PARTIES agree to allow each other reasonable access to PROJECT information that may be held by either PARTY, excluding documents that are attorney-client privileged communications or work products. - 4.7.
+The PARTIES agree to coordinate stakeholder, other agency, and public communications related to the PROJECT and other adjacent projects. - 4.8.
 The PARTIES will work together to coordinate the PROJECT's construction schedule with other STATE and CITY projects to minimize disruptions.
-If there is a delay to the PROJECT schedule, the PARTIES will use the Maintenance of Mobility Task Force to identify strategies to address the impacts of the delay on other STATE and CITY projects in the surrounding vicinity.
+If there is a delay to the PROJECT schedule, the PARTIES will use the Maintenance of Mobility Task Force to identify strategies to address the impacts of the delay on other STATE and CITY projects in the surrounding vicinity. - 4.9.
+The PARTIES agree to work together on notice of service outages to customers.
+The STATE agrees to provide advance notice to the CITY of service outages needed for construction to schedule crews and accommodate other previously scheduled outage requests in accordance with CITY Standards.
+The PARTIES will coordinate on outreach to customers. - 4.10.
+The relocation of any and all Private Utilities required for the performance of the work on the PROJECT will be made at the request of the STATE.
+The PARTIES will work together to facilitate such relocations of Private Utilities by determining and executing engineering solutions to minimize relocation impacts and maintain the progress of work under the Design-Build Contract.